whatsrupp/whatsrupp/README.md

 ### About Me:
-👋 I currently build data pipelines and all the warehouse goodness that goes with them at a company Land Tech.
+👋 I currently build data pipelines and all the warehouse goodness that goes with them at a company called Land Tech.
 Great team, lots of shell, typescript, python, sql, webscraping and cloudformation.
 I'm currently quite backend and infra focused but dear lord I'm a sucker for a bit of react and a good css animation.